ignite/cli/docs/docs/02-guide/06-ibc.md

 This last step completes the basic `blog` module setup.
 The blockchain is now ready!

-## Use the IBC modules

-You can now spin up the blockchain and send a blog post from one blockchain app to the other.
-Multiple terminal windows are required to complete these next steps.

-### Test the IBC modules
+## Relayer Configuration

-To test the IBC module, start two blockchain networks on the same machine.
+Start two blockchain networks on the same machine.
 Both blockchains use the same source code.
 Each blockchain has a unique chain ID.

 One blockchain is named `earth` and the other blockchain is named `mars`.

-The `earth.yml` and `mars.yml` files are required in the project directory:
+Setup the `earth.yml` and `mars.yml` files:

 ```yaml title="earth.yml"
 version: 1